A critical part of improving educational results for children with disabilities is using effective practices in the classroom and across the school.

 Using Evidence to Strengthen Education Investments helps support evidence-based decision-making by states, districts, schools, educators, and partners.

-- Using Evidence to Strengthen Education Investments US Department of Education- Guidance to help stakeholders make more effective decisions to improve outcomes for students under the Every Student Succeeds Act (ESSA).
+- Using Evidence to Strengthen Education Investments US Department of Education- Guidance to help stakeholders make more effective decisions to improve outcomes for students.

 How do I find the research on evidence based practices?